Yan'an Forum: Content

+In Mao's view, artists and writers had to "enter deeply into the actual struggle" and "move over to the side of workers, peasants, and soldiers."
+Mao also encouraged literary people to transform themselves by living in the countryside, and to study the popular music and folk culture of the areas, incorporating both into their works.
+Mao stated, "rich deposits of literature and art actually exist in popular life itself: they are things in their natural forms, crude but also extremely lively, rich and fundamental: they made all processed forms of literature pale in comparison, they are the sole and inexhaustible source of processed forms of literature and art."

-Mao also expressed that there are no absolute criteria for evaluating art, only contextual and pragmatic considerations.
+Mao articulated five independent although related categories of creative consideration for cultural production: (1) class stand, (2) attitude, (3) audience, (4) work style, and (5) popularization/massification.
+Mao expressed that there are no absolute criteria for evaluating art, only contextual and pragmatic considerations.
 In this view, there is no such thing as art-for-art's-sake.

 Legacy

 The Talks became the most important guiding document of the Yan'an Rectification Movement.
 Throughout the rest of 1942, the content of the Talks and texts arising from the Rectification movement became a focus.
 After the formal publication of the Talks in October 1943, the CCP Central Committee issued two circulars stating that all CCP members should study the Talks, stating that they were the Sinicization of Marxism and Leninism.
 Mao followed the Talks with his report The Culture Workers Must Amalgamate with the Workers, Peasants, and Soldiers, in which he wrote, "Writers and artists must draw their materials from the workers, soldiers, and peasants, but so too must they become friends with the workers, soldiers, and peasants, they must be like brothers and sisters."

 Implementing the principles of the Yan'an Talks involved the creation of new literary forms and content tailored to the socialist transformation of China and its culture, an endeavor that was much more complex than applying ideological standards to measure existing artistic forms.
 As summarized by academic Cai Xiang, the great writers of the period embraced this endeavor, while the practice was essentially inaccessible to hacks.
 In March 1943, the CCP Central Committee and the Central Organization Department held a conference and announced that more cultural workers would be sent to villages in the countryside.

+The principles from the Yan'an Talks developed into the mass line in the context of arts and science.

 An immediate change in Chinese music that resulted from the Yan'an Talks was the growth in respectability of folk styles.
 The Yan'an Talks also provided political legitimacy to traditional Chinese novel forms such as episodic chapters.